 Looking to add photography to your Earth Day observance?
 Here are a couple outdoor photography ideas to help you do it.

 Volunteer opportunities abound on Earth Day.
 Many businesses and organizations arrange activities like park cleanups, habitat restorations, and community outreach festivities.
 Volunteering is a great way to support your community while snapping some memorable shots.

 Visit a national park

 Spring is in the air!
 Plan a getaway to a national park, and revel in nature’s charm.
 You can hike a trail, have a picnic, and take some pictures of local landmarks.
-Between the natural landscapes, wildlife, and watching loved ones explore, photographic opportunities are limitless.
+Between the natural landscapes, wildlife, and watching loved ones explore, outdoor photography ideas are limitless.

 Find nature in your city

 Can’t make it to a national park this year?
 That’s okay.
 Cities and nature are intimately connected, too.
 Challenge yourself to discover the connection by exploring your town.

 Some places to look include backyards, interurban trails, farmers markets, and green buildings.
 Even sidewalk flowers can offer promising compositions.
 Shutterbugs always appreciate a fresh angle, and the urbanite’s Earth Day can provide.